HEAT NETWORKS (METERING AND BILLING) REGULATIONS

 Heat suppliers need to determine which category each of their heat networks falls into.

 It is possible for properties to change class after their initial determination where changes occur to the building.
 Where a building moves from an exempt class to an open or viable class for example, the requirements of the newly applicable class will apply.

-It has now been clarified that the billing requirements apply to all meters installed on the heat network, regardless of whether they have been installed under a duty in the regulations or existed prior to introduction of the regulations.
-This clarifies the position for those heat networks where heat meters were installed which pre-date the introduction of the original regulations in 2014.
+The regulations require the use of installed heat meters for billing and apply to all meters installed on the heat network, regardless of whether they have been installed under a duty in the regulations or existed prior to introduction of the regulations.

-The new guidance also stipulates that replacing meters (at the end of their life or in the event of failure/inaccuracy for example) is expected to be generally possible.
-However, in cases where it would be technically impossible or the estimated cost would be unreasonable, this must be evidenced to OPSS.
-Again this has implications for properties where heat meters exist which pre-date introduction of the regulations, but meters have not been maintained/are not accurately recording and require replacement.
+The guidance also stipulates that replacing meters (at the end of their life or in the event of failure/inaccuracy for example) is expected to be generally possible.
+However, in cases where it would be technically impossible or the estimated cost would be unreasonable, this must be evidenced to the regulatory body.
+This impacts properties where heat meters exist which pre-date introduction of the regulations, but meters have not been maintained/are not accurately recording and require replacement.

 FIND OUT MORE